gadventures/gapipy/README.rst

 Connection Pooling
 ------------------

+**Known Issue: if you have multiple gapipy clients in the same process using different languages, connection pooling will currently cause some responses to come back in the incorrect language.
+If you are only using one language, connection pooling will work fine.
+A fix for this is being investigated.**

 We use the ``requests`` library, and you can take advantage of the provided connection pooling options by passing in a ``'connection_pool_options'`` dict to your client.